-Welcome to the 10 Keys to Happier Living group in Watford - run by our wonderful volunteers Debbie & Helen.
+Welcome to the Group in Watford - run online by our wonderful volunteers Debbie & Helen.

 10 Keys Groups provide the opportunity to gather, either virtually or face-to-face and meet with like-minded people to learn about the 10 Keys to Happier Living - evidence-based ways to create a happier and more meaningful life - and how to put them into action.